• Menu

 Castillo de San José, Image: Sergey Vovk / shutterstock

 The Castillo de San José is a former fortress built between 1776 and 1779.
 Lanzarote’s capital was still often hit by pirate attacks at the time and the Castillo de San José was supposed to put a stop to this.
 After the pirate era came to an end, the building languished for a long time until it was brought back to life in 1976 by the efforts of artist César Manrique.
 The most important artist on the island established the Museo Internacional de Arte Contemporáneo on this site.
-Paintings by the artists Pablo Picasso, Antoni Tàpies and Joan Miró, among others, are exhibited here.
+Among others, paintings by the artists Pablo Picasso, Antoni Tàpies (here you can find artworks by Antoni Tàpies) and Joan Miró are exhibited here.

 The Castillo San Gabriel